Vegan Creme Eggs

 What type of chocolate should I use?

 Since Cadbury Creme Eggs use milk chocolate, I would recommend using a vegan “milk” chocolate for the most authentic taste.
-One of my favorites is NOMO creamy choc.
+One of my favourites is NOMO creamy choc.

 I also experimented with white chocolate Creme Eggs and think they looked really cute!
 I have to be honest though, they were a little too sweet for me as my eggs were pretty large.
 But I think they’d be great in bite-sized form if you’re making smaller eggs.